-The Dismiss button retires the Print Control panel.
+The Dismiss button retires the Print Control Panel.

-3.13.1 Print Drivers
+3.14.1 Print Drivers

 The printing system for Xic and WRspice provides a number of built-in drivers for producing output in various file formats.
-In Windows, an additional "Windows Native" driver uses the operating system to provide formatting, thus providing support for any graphical printer known to Windows.
-The data formats are selected from a drop-down menu available in the Print panel.
+In Windows, an additional Windows Native driver uses the operating system to provide formatting, thus providing support for any graphical printer known to Windows.
+The data formats are selected from a drop-down menu available in the Print Control Panel.
 The name of the currently selected format is displayed on the panel.
+The format selections are described below.

-Except for the "Windows Native" driver all formatting is done in the Xic/WRspice printer drivers, and the result is sent to the printer as "raw" data.
+Except for the Windows Native driver all formatting is done in the Xic/WRspice printer drivers, and the result is sent to the printer as "raw" data.
 This means that the selected printer must understand the format.
 In practice, this means that the printer selected must be a PostScript printer, and one of the PostScript formats used, or the printer can be an HP Laserjet, and the PCL format used, etc. The available formats are listed below.